Bruce Dickinson: Solo career

-In 2000, Dickinson performed vocals on the song, "Into the Black Hole", for Ayreon's Universal Migrator Part 2: Flight of the Migrator.
-Later that year, he collaborated with Judas Priest's front-man, Rob Halford, recording, "The One You Love to Hate", for Halford's debut, Resurrection.
-A compilation, entitled The Best of Bruce Dickinson, was released in late 2001, including two new songs and a bonus disc of rarities.
-His sixth solo album, Tyranny of Souls was released in May 2005.
-This time the song-writing was all split between Roy Z and Dickinson and many songs were composed by Z sending recordings of riffs to Dickinson while he was on tour with Iron Maiden.
+In 2000, Dickinson performed vocals on the song "Into the Black Hole" for Ayreon's Universal Migrator Part 2: Flight of the Migrator.
+Later that year, he collaborated with Judas Priest front-man Rob Halford, recording "The One You Love to Hate", for Halford's debut, Resurrection.
+A compilation, titled The Best of Bruce Dickinson, was released in late 2001, including two new songs and a bonus disc of rarities.
+His sixth solo album, Tyranny of Souls, was released in May 2005.
+This time the song-writing was split between Roy Z and Dickinson and many songs were composed by Z sending recordings of riffs to Dickinson while he was on tour with Iron Maiden.
 On 21 June 2005, Dickinson's complete solo discography was re-released, featuring bonus discs with rare and remastered tracks.
-That same year, Dickinson contributed to the song, "Beast in the Light", from Tribuzy's album, Execution, and their subsequent live album.
-A three-DVD box set, entitled Anthology, was released on 19 June 2006, containing concerts and promo videos from throughout his solo career, as well as an old Samson video, entitled "Biceps of Steel".
+That same year, Dickinson contributed to the song "Beast in the Light" from Tribuzy's album Execution and their subsequent live album.
+A three-DVD box set, titled Anthology, was released on 19 June 2006, containing concerts and promo videos from throughout his solo career, as well as an old Samson video, titled "Biceps of Steel".

 A fan of the Monty Python comedy troupe, in 2009 Dickinson appeared in Monty Python: Almost the Truth (Lawyers Cut).
 He also recorded a new version of the theme song from Monty Python's Life of Brian for the sixth and final episode.
-In December 2017, Dickinson said that he has tentative plans for his next solo album to be "a whole concept album", with the title being If Eternity Should Fail, the same song name from Iron Maiden's album The Book of Souls, in which he confirmed that it was originally penned as a solo track, "So if I did do another solo album, which I think I will, I might just stick to my original plan and have that as the title track.
+In December 2017, Dickinson said that he has tentative plans for his next solo album to be "a whole concept album", with the title being If Eternity Should Fail, the same song name from Iron Maiden's album The Book of Souls, in which he confirmed that it was originally penned as a solo track.
+"So if I did do another solo album, which I think I will, I might just stick to my original plan and have that as the title track.
 I mean, I did write it – it was the first track that I wrote for it.
 So, yeah, I'd probably still include that song.
-But it would be… the feel would be slightly different – not very much, though – from the Maiden version."
+But it would be... the feel would be slightly different – not very much, though – from the Maiden version."
 Dickinson released The Mandrake Project, his first solo studio album in 19 years, in March 2024.
-It was produced by Roy Z. The record seen commercial success and peaked in the top 10 in multiple countries and No.1 in German and Austria.
-It also received critical success Blabbermouth.net stated "The Mandrake Project" is magnificent, mandatory listening for fans of heavy metal.”
+It was produced by Roy Z. The record saw commercial success and peaked in the top 10 in multiple countries and No.1 in German and Austria.
+It also received critical success.
+Blabbermouth.net stated: "The Mandrake Project" is magnificent, mandatory listening for fans of heavy metal."